oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### add/edit network

-*   <b>sr-iov label </b>
+*   <b>sr-iov labels </b>
-    -   new property that will be added to the network.
+    -   new lists that will be added to the network.
     -   if the sr-iov label exists in the sr-iov labels list on a host's nic the network will be added to the nic's sr-iov attachments.
+    -   a network can be attached to more than one nic's sr-iov attachments.

 ##### add/update network on cluster

-*   management, display and migration properties are not relevant for the sr-iov attachments (e.g if a migration network is attached to a regularly to nic1 and also exists in the sr-iov attachments of nic2.
+*   management, display and migration properties are not relevant for the sr-iov attachments (e.g if a migration network is regularly attached to nic1 and also exists in the sr-iov attachments of nic2.
 The migration will take place on nic1 and NOT on the vf on nic2).
 *   Same for the required property.
 It doesn't relevant for the sr-iov attachments and related just to the regular network attachments.

 ##### add/edit vNic

-*   <b>vnic profile is marked as passthrough</b>
+*   <b> if the selected vnic profile is marked as passthrough</b>
     -   it means that the vnic will bypass the software network virtualization and will be connected directly to the VF.
     -   just <b>virtio</b> vnic type will be supported .
     -   the vnic profile/network represents set of properties that will be applied on the vf.